What are primitive neuroectodermal tumors?

-Primitive neuroectodermal tumors (PNET) form a group of tumors defined by their appearance that are thought to develop from primitive (undifferentiated) nerve cells in the brain.
-They are rare tumors and their incidence is not well defined.
+Primitive neuroectodermal tumors (PNET) and pineoblastoma are a group of tumors defined by their appearance and are thought to develop from primitive (undeveloped) nerve cells in the brain.
+They appear similar to medulloblastoma and were once considered a single tumor.

 Primitive Neuroectodermal Tumors (PNET) | Symptoms & Causes

 PNETs and pineoblastomas are aggressive tumors that tend to attach to parts of the brain that control movement, thought, and sensation.
 Scientists have not been able to find an identifiable cause or risk factors for these tumors.
 There doesn't appear to be a genetic predisposition, meaning that these diseases do not seem to run in families.

 Symptoms depend on the location of the tumor — each child may experience symptoms differently.
 Common symptoms include headache, nausea, fatigue, seizures, behavior or personality changes, unexplained weight loss or gain, difficulty looking upward, or weakness on one side of the body.

 Primitive Neuroectodermal Tumors (PNET) | Diagnosis & Treatments